-mathsquiz.net is a new product from Effective Maths.
-It is an additional extra schools using the programme can purchase (at a discounted rate).
+mathsquiz.net is an additional extra schools using the programme can purchase (at a discounted rate).

 Schools not using the Effective Maths programme may subscribe to mathsquiz.net as well.

 The quizzes are not designed to work on mobile phones – they are intended to be used in primary school classrooms.
 They work on tablets, including IPads, but you should check this by trying a sample quiz.
 (See end of this page.)

 The primary purpose of the website is to provide online quizzes to allow children opportunities to practise core parts of the maths curriculum.

 Practise, if you are a musician or sportsperson, is not a hard concept to grapple with.
 However, it is sometimes the case that teachers plough on with teaching whatever is next in the maths scheme they are following – without taking enough time to revisit previous learning.
 Revisiting is essential.

 Whilst we can’t revisit everything, there is a set of core knowledge and skills that children need to have in order to be able to solve problems.

 In each term (or block) the quizzes focus on addition, subtraction, multiplication, division and at least one other maths topic.

 A final set focus on Year 6 revision.

 mathsquiz.net really does provide the opportunity for intervention, practice and assessment.
 All with no marking required – the marking is done by the computer.
 Children can look at their quiz at the end and see what went well and what didn’t.